bad2thuhbone/Linux-Server-Project-6/README.md

     $ mv application.py __init.py__

-9. Change the database engine sqlite has permissions issues and its easier to use postgres change sqlite engine to postgresql (was running into permission issues) engine = create_engine('postgresql://catalog:catalog@localhost/catalog')
+9. Change the database engine sqlite has permissions issues and its easier to use postgres change sqlite engine to postgresql (was running into permission issues with sqlite, took me weeks to figure out) engine = create_engine('postgresql://catalog:catalog@localhost/catalog')
    $ sudo nano database_setup.py
    $ sudo nano categories_setup.py